 The Governance Committee, with recommendations and analysis from the advisory committees, ISAC, and ED, will consider and evaluate the information collected from the monitoring and research studies.
 This evaluation may involve scientific advisors, peer review of data and reports, and statistical and trend analysis of data collected over the length of the Program.
 The evaluation will also involve a comparison with data contained in the Baseline Document when appropriate (see "Use of Baseline" below).
 In addition, existing models, updated models, and new models will be available for use in analyzing data.
 For example, the response of Program lands to management will initially be evaluated against predicted habitat needs defined by the FWS whooping crane model.
-As new data on whooping crane habitat use is acquired the model will be evaluated and modified as appropriate or a new model developed.
-The model was recently reviewed and updated once by the USGS, but further updates may be warranted after further data collection (Farmer et al. 2005).
-Thus, management for whooping cranes may initially be evaluated based on the existing whooping crane model while future predictions and evaluations would be made using an updated or new model.
+As new data on whooping crane habitat use is acquired the model will be evaluated and updated once by the USGS, but further updates may be warranted after further data collection (Farmer et al. 2005).
+Thus, management for whooping cranes may initially be evaluated or new model.